 We visited this place on a rainy summer day.
 With only a few tourists walking the streets on that day, the site seemed to be like asleep.
 The village is quite small, with only a couple of main streets that all lead to the main square.
 The old houses built of granite stones are surrounded by much greenery often rooted or growing directly through walls.
 In side-streets, you can see one or two ruined properties left as they were by the owners but carefully taken care of by nature.
 Forgotten but somehow beautiful.

 There are plenty of small restaurants in the village, but you will barely find there bigger shops.
 Only boutiques and craft workshops.
 It is said, only about eight hundred people inhabit this place.
 For a moment we talked to an old lady sitting in the window watching her beautiful garden growing in the rain.
 The life seemed to be very quiet and slow in Locronan on that day.

 But you can clearly see that in the past it probably was a thriving spot.
 Indeed, for years during the 18th and 19th centuries Locronan was famous for its hemp fields, of which the local weavers produced sails and ropes.
 The place is located around twenty-five kilometers away from the sea.
 The proximity of Locronan to the coast made it a convenient destination for sailors in need of replacement equipment.
 The town became a bustling hub, frequented not only by local traders but also by seafarers who recognized the quality and reliability of the hemp-based products produced there.

 The village consists of houses almost entirely built in past ages, mostly in XVII or XVIII century.
-Since the early XX century, Locronan heritage is protected by law, and any additions must respect the historical character of the village.
+Since the early XX century, Locronan heritage is protected by law.
+One notable legal measure implemented to protect Locronan’s heritage is its designation as a “Monument Historique” (Historical Monument).
+This classification, established in France, grants the village a special status and imposes stringent regulations on any alterations or renovations made to its buildings and structures.
 The place is listed as one of the most beautiful villages in France.